hopetambala/SI664-docs/exams/si664_midterm_answers-20181023.md

 :bulb: recall that only a small number of countries / areas are located in an UNSD intermediate region.
 Rather than render a row with no value to be displayed in such cases wrap the row in `{% if ... %} ... {% endif %}` conditional tags as is illustrated in `site_detail.html`.

+:bulb: the if/else handling involving Antarctica is a "nice to have" check but was not included in the scoring of `country_area_detail.html`

 ```html
 {% extends 'heritagesites/base.html' %}